txoof/slimpi_epd/README.md

 * [squeezelite](http://wiki.slimdevices.com/index.php/Squeezelite) *(optional)*
     * Squeezelite, in combination with a HiFiBerry, allows the Pi to be usded as LMS display **and** client player

+  Note: to make squeezelite play nice with other applications such as raspotify (librespot), add the following line to /etc/default/squeezelite:

+    `SB_EXTRA_ARGS="-C 10"`

+  This will allow squeezelite to close the output device after 10 seconds allowing other audio software to access it.

 ```python
 %alias mdconvert mdconvert README.ipynb